Kirill Finkelshteyn

 CHILDHOOD

-According to the information in Obraztsov’s article, Anna Terletskaya was born on December 12, 1872 in Odessa, in the family of Romuald-Mamert Mamertovich Terletzki and Serafima Petrovna Terletskaya (b.
+According to the information in Obraztsov’s article, Anna Terletsky was born on December 12, 1872, in Odessa, in the family of Mamert Mamertovich Terletsky and Serafima Petrovna Terletsky (b.
 1843 – d. after 1917).
-Serafima Petrovna came from the numerous and noble family of Sizov.
-Her father, Pyotr Timofeevich Sizov, graduated from the Black Sea Navigation Academy in 1820; served on various vessels near the Caucasus shores for over 30 years; participated in several armed skirmishes with the Turks; wrote a “Practical Astronomy” course based on French and German manuals; was dismissed from service in 1857 with the title of Captain of the 1st Rank; died in 1871[1].
-Perhaps it is precisely because of his mother’s stories about his grandfather, the captain, that Raylan would later say his father had been an admiral.
+Serafima Petrovna came from a large noble family of Sizovs.
+Her father, Pyotr Sizov, graduated from the Black Sea Navigation Academy in 1820; sailed on various ships near the Caucasus shores for over 30 years; participated in several armed skirmishes with the Turks; wrote a “Practical Astronomy” course based on French and German manuals; and was discharged from service in 1857 with the title of Captain of the 1st Rank; died in 1871[1].
+Perhaps, thanks to her mother's stories about her grandfather, Raylan claimed that his father was an admiral.

-Anna's father was Polish Catholic, and a lawyer.
-At the time of meeting his future wife, he served as a judicial officer at the military headquarters.
-Obraztsov writes that the love of 18-year-old Serafima did not arouse sympathy from her father; he strongly opposed marriage because of the Polish origin of the groom.
-Nevertheless, the daughter, who passionately fell in love with the handsome Pole, opposed her parental will and threatened to run away.
-After all, the father agreed, and the wedding took place in 1863, but he refused to provide anything for the young couple.
-Therefore, at the beginning of their married life, they had to be in great need.
+Anna’s (Raylan’s) father was of Polish descent, a Catholic, by education, a lawyer, and most likely a nobleman.
+At the time of his acquaintance with his future spouse, he served as a judicial official at the military headquarters.
+Obraztsov writes that the love of 18-year-old Serafima did not elicit sympathy from her father.
+He strongly opposed the marriage due to the Polish origin of the groom.
+Nevertheless, his daughter, who passionately loved the handsome Pole, resisted parental will and threatened to run away.
+In the end, the father gave his consent (the wedding took place in 1863) but refused to provide any support for the young couple.
+Therefore, at the beginning of the married life of Serafima and Mamert, they had to endure significant financial hardships.

 . . . . . . . . . . . . . . .

-Vitashevsky’s aunt, who owned furnished rooms in St. Petersburg at that time, claimed that Nina’s birth “was accompanied by a fantastic increase in their fortune. <…> Nina was surrounded by incredible care, love, and luxury far exceeding the limits of the Terletskys’ means,” hinting at the acquisition of some kind of inheritance.
-On the strength of that same aunt’s words, Vitashevsky writes that “a child was ‘born’ to the Terletsky family in St. Petersburg, whom they raised as a girl under the name of Nina (and dressed the child accordingly), but who was in fact a boy and, in all likelihood, wasn’t even their own son.”
-The cause of these rumors was an incident that occurred in 1884, when Nina was twelve years old.
-At that time, Serafima Petrovna with her two daughters and a governess spent some time living in Odessa in the furnished rooms of that very aunt of Vitashevsky’s, who by that time had moved to the southern city from St. Petersburg.
+Vitashevsky’s aunt, who owned furnished rooms in St. Petersburg at that time, claimed that Nina’s birth “was accompanied by a fantastic increase in their fortune. <…> Nina was surrounded by incredible care, love, and luxury far exceeding the limits of the Terletsky’s means,” hinting at the acquisition of some kind of inheritance.
+On the strength of that same aunt’s words, Vitashevsky writes that “In Petersburg, the Terletskys gave birth to a child, whom they raised as a girl, under the name Nina (and accordingly dressed), but who was actually a boy and probably not even their son."
+The cause of these rumors was an incident that occurred in 1884 when Nina turned twelve.
+At that time, Serafima Petrovna with her two daughters and a governess, lived for a while in Odessa in the furnished rooms of that same aunt of Vitashevsky, who by that time had moved from St. Petersburg to the southern city.

 “The child who lived with S.P.
 Terletskaya under the name of ‘Nina’ as her daughter was, of course, dressed in feminine gowns.
 But the child exhibited all the mannerisms of a boy. <…> This was the basis of multiple misunderstandings between mother and “daughter.”
 And so, once, having been angered by being refused something or irritated by a reprimand from the “mother” or governess, the child burst into the kitchen in his usual disheveled state and, lamenting the supposed unfairness of his treatment, blurted out:

-- God knows what is done to me: I’m dressed as a girl, given no freedom, but in reality, I’m a boy, and I want to live as boys do… I will tell Mama that I won’t wear dresses anymore. <…> From that moment, our family was confirmed in the conviction that there is some mystery over the past of the child ‘born’ in the Terletzki family,” – Vitashevsky wrote.
+- The devil knows what they're doing to me, dressing me as a girl, not giving me any freedom, but I’m a boy and I want to live like boys do.
+I'll tell my mom that I won't wear dresses anymore.' <…> From that moment on, it was firmly believed in our family that there was some secret behind the past of the child 'born' into the Terletsky family," wrote Vitashevsky.

-Whether there was any mystery in Nina’s past as well as the causes of her strange behavior will become clear from the following narrative.
-For now, let’s return to the year 1875, when the Terletzki's moved to St. Petersburg, by “turning the floor over” to Serafima Petrovna.
+Whether there was any mystery in Nina’s past as well as the causes of her strange behavior will become clear from the further narrative.
+For now, let’s return to the year 1875, when the Terletskys moved to St. Petersburg, by “turning the floor over” to Serafima Petrovna.

 . . . . . . . . . . . . . . .